samclarke/robots-parser/readme.md

 Returns the preferred host name specified by the `host:` directive or null if there isn't one.

+# Changes

+### Version 2.0.0:

+This release is not 100% backwards compatible as it now uses the new URL APIs which are not supported in Node < 7.

+ * Update code to not use deprecated URL module API's.
+   &ndash; Thanks to @kdzwinel

+### Version 1.0.2:

+ * Fixed error caused by invalid URLs missing the protocol.

+### Version 1.0.1:

+ * Fixed bug with the "user-agent" rule being treated as case sensitive.
+   &ndash; Thanks to @brendonboshell
+ * Improved test coverage.
+   &ndash; Thanks to @schornio

+### Version 1.0.0:

+ * Initial release.

 # License

 	The MIT License (MIT)